HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 PDDI Configuration Items
 {:.no_toc}
 The CDS Service MAY process configuration options sent as within an extension resource with the CDS Hooks request in the field `configuration-items`.
 At the present time, there are no standard configuration options for the basic implementation of PDDI CDS.
 Balloting such options as a standard is for future work.
 While not a recommendation, some examples can be shown.
 One example would be a configuration such as `alert-non-serious` that accepts accepts a Boolean value indicating to the CDS service if it should provide alerts for PDDIs that have an indicator other than 'serious'.
 Another example would be a configuration such as `show-evidence-support`  indicating to the CDS service that it should provide more detailed evidence support for its alerts.

 **Prefetch**
 {:.no_toc}

 The `prefetch` element contains patient data that is provided by the EHR upon submission of the CDS Hook to the CDS service.
-The CDS service MUST provide the EHR with a prefetch template at the time of service discovery.
+The CDS service SHOULD provide the EHR with a prefetch template at the time of service discovery.
 The `prefetch` element MAY specify patient data other than medications for the purpose of individualizing the CDS logic and response.
-The prefetch query MUST be designed to obtain data for the patient indicated by the context `patientID`.
+The prefetch query SHOULD be designed to obtain data for the patient indicated by the context `patientID`.
 The CDS service SHOULD then compare the `context` medication to the patient's current medications in the `prefetch` element.

 > *Note:* For simplicity, this implementation guide uses the term "prefetch" regardless of whether the EHR supplies the data prior to a hook request or if it is queried by the CDS service as a post-hoc FHIR server request.